 So this completely flew under our radar.
 Back in October 2012, Nintendo Age conducted a short interview with Marc Ericksen, the illustrator behind the now iconic Mega Man 2 box art.
 At the 3:00 mark, he finally spills the beans on the age-old question: why in the world does Mega Man have a pistol?

-This is well worth a watch if you can spare a few minutes.
-Now If for some reason you can't view the video, you'll find my attempt at a transcription after the jump.
+If you can spare a few minutes, it's well worth the watch.
+If you can't view the video, you'll find my attempt at a transcription after the jump.
 Check it out!

 -- Marc Ericksen

-Anyway, If you'd like to learn more about Marc you should really check out his blog, RetroGameArt.com.
+If you'd like to learn more about Marc you should really check out his blog, RetroGameArt.com.
 There's lots of artwork to scope out and you can even order some prints.
 No Mega Man 2, I'm afraid.
-Marc's video game work, he says, was often stored away in some Raiders of the Lost Ark-esque warehouse or thrown away completely.
+Marc's video game designs, he says, were often stored away in some Raiders of the Lost Ark-esque warehouse or thrown away completely.
 The original print is most likely lost.